Find Reliable Heat Pump Repair Specialists Near You

 How often should I have my heat pump serviced?

 To keep your heat pump running smoothly and efficiently, schedule preventative maintenance.
-It's recommended to have your heat pump professionally serviced at least bi-annually, before the start of each heating and cooling season.
+It's recommended to have your heat pump inspected and tuned up at least twice a year – once in the spring and once in the fall, before the start of each heating and cooling season.
 Regular maintenance helps identify potential problems early on, improving system performance and lifespan.

 How long does a heat pump last?